Michelin Road 5

 190/55 ZR17 M/C (75W) TL – GT

-Each month we pick a tyre review at random and that reviewer wins an Alpinestars neck tube worth £15.
-So go on, share your opinion of your current tyres, help other bikers choose their next pair of tyres and you could win a neck tube.
+Each month we pick a review at random and that reviewer wins an Alpinestars neck tube worth 15 GBP.
+If you've used this product, share your opinion in the review box below.

 ALL TYRES HELD IN STOCK